 Working alongside executive chef Michael Chen, Chang created an eclectic menu influenced by flavors from Korea, Japan, and the United States.
 Drawing inspiration from his Asian heritage as well as his American upbringing, Chang will serve tried-and-true favorites like steamed buns and noodles as well as playful takes on braised short ribs, fried chicken and caviar, and other classic dishes.
 The ramen portion of the menu is reminiscent of Chang’s inaugural restaurant, Momofuku Noodle Bar, which he opened in New York’s East Village in 2004.
 Instantly beloved by gastronomes near and far, Chang’s hip new eatery thrust ramen into the national spotlight and made him a name to watch in the culinary community.

 “I didn’t know what I wanted to do,” Chang says when asked whether cooking was always in the cards for him.
 After graduating from college with a degree in religious studies, he tried his hand at teaching English and working in finance.
 “Finance—sitting at a desk doing something I didn’t care about—drove me crazy.
 I basically had a midlife crisis at the age of 22.”
 Then he had an epiphany.
 “I could imagine that learning to cook and striving to get better at it would be rewarding.”

 Cooking certainly has been a rewarding endeavor for Chang.
-He has won five James Beard Awards, and Momofuku Ko—his tiny New York staple that offers both five- and six-course tasting menus—has been awarded two Michelin stars.
+He has won five James Beard Awards, and Momofuku Ko—his tiny New York staple which offers both five- and six-course tasting menus—has been awarded two Michelin stars.
 But perhaps the greatest reward belongs to diners, who can now enjoy Chang’s labor of love every night of the week in Las Vegas. (momofuku.com)